Skip to content

 5. Press "Setup" button:

-• Select monitoring type: static (museum) OR transport (movement)
+• Select monitoring type: stationary (museum) OR transport (movement)

 • Auto-suggest transport if accelerometer sensor detected